ViragJain3010/Admin-Dashboard/README.md

 This directory contains the backend server for the **Admin Dashboard** application.
 It is built using **Node.js** and **Express.js**, with a **MongoDB** database for storing data related to users, roles, and permissions.

+The Frontend for this project is avaiable [here](https://github.com/ViragJain3010/Admin-Dashboard-Frontend)

 ## Table of Contents

 - [Installation](#installation)